qqwwqwq/DualSOM--SOFTWAREX-/README.md

 *The framework will ingest these prepared CSVs, compress the high-dimensional signals/pixels through the Sparse Autoencoder, and project them onto the DualSOM grid automatically.*

 ---

 ## <a id="dualsom--sparse-autoencoder-api-reference"></a>📚 DualSOM & Sparse Autoencoder API Reference

-This document provides a comprehensive guide on how to use the integrated `Dualmap_api.py` (or `api.py`) module.
+This document provides a comprehensive guide on how to use the integrated `api.py` module.
 This module encapsulates the core mathematical engine of the Dual-mode Self-Organizing Map (DualSOM) and the PyTorch-based Sparse Autoencoder for latent feature extraction.

-### 🚀 API Example
+### 🚀 API Quick Start Example

 The API is designed to be easily integrated into any Python script.
 Here is a minimal example of how to use the pipeline: